Janek21/BDBI_TFG_MaizeCoexpression/README.md

 * [`SigPlots`](./annotation_code/modules/SigPlots): Contains plots and tables of significance per function in each module and of the top significant functions per annotation type, which are created using [SignificantPerModule_plots.R](./annotation_code/modules/SignificantPerModule_plots.R).

-[`Gene functions`](./annotation_code/genes): Contains the code and results for obtaining the gene communities and annotations.
+### [`Gene functions`](./annotation_code/genes): Contains the code and results for obtaining the gene communities and annotations.

+  [`Annotation tables`](./annotation_code/genes/community_tables): Tables containing gene annotations for most of the genes in each module, as well as a [script](./annotation_code/genes/community_tables/ComRatio.sh) that counts known and unknown genes for each community in a module.

+  [`Graph representations`](./annotation_code/genes/graphFigs): Image representations of module correlations and of communities within modules.

 * [`maize.B73.AGPv4.aggregate.gaf`](./annotation_code/genes/maize.B73.AGPv4.aggregate.gaf): File containing GO term, taxon, evidence code and more data belonging to _Zea Mays_ genes.
 * [`go-basic.obo`](./annotation_code/genes/go-basic.obo): Contains GO term information.